rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 result: ok.` means all the tests passed. `1 passed; 0 failed` adds up the number of tests that passed or failed.

-We don't have any tests we've marked as ignored, so the summary says `0 ignored`.
-We're going to talk about ignoring tests in the next section on different ways to run tests.
+We don’t have any tests we’ve marked as ignored, so the summary says `0 ignored`.
+We’re going to talk about ignoring tests in the next section on different ways to run tests.
 The `0 measured` statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
 See Appendix D for more information about nightly Rust.

 The next part of the test output that starts with `Doc-tests adder` is for the results of any documentation tests.
-We don't have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
+We don’t have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
 This feature helps us keep our docs and our code in sync!
-We'll be talking about how to write documentation tests in the "Documentation Comments" section of Chapter 14.
-We're going to ignore the `Doc-tests` output for now.
+We’ll be talking about how to write documentation tests in the “Documentation Comments” section of Chapter 14.
+We’re going to ignore the `Doc-tests` output for now.

-Let's change the name of our test and see how that changes the test output.
+Let’s change the name of our test and see how that changes the test output.
 Give the `it_works` function a different name, such as `exploration`, like so:

 <span class="filename">Filename: src/lib.rs</span>